 About the Author

 My name is Kim Pedersen.
-I work as a senior network engineer/designer at a VAR/SP in Denmark.
+I work as a senior network engineer/architect at a VAR in Denmark.

 For most of my life I have been very interested in a variety of technology areas.
 I started out my professional career as a software developer.

 This site is my outlet for all the things on my mind.
 It contains alot of technical information, which I hope you will find useful.

 If you find any errors or mistakes I have made, please reach out to me so I can get it fixed and/or sorted out.